bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * backupwallet  -  (destination)  -  Safely copies wallet.dat to destination, which can be a directory or a path with filename.

+* getblocknumber  -   * Deprecated.
+Removed in version 0.7.
+Use getblockcount.

+* getblockcount  -   * Returns the number of blocks in the longest block chain.

 ## Working on

+* stop  -  Stop bitcoin server.

 * getaccount  -  (bitcoinaddress)  -  Returns the account associated with the given address.